Estimated reading time: 6 minutes

 Summer berries are perfect for this dessert

-We’ve literally had a version of this dessert every night for the last week.
+We’re also seeking inspiration.
+We’ve literally had a version of this dessert hundreds of times.

 It’s good, but not so good that we wouldn’t be happy to try something new.